 All you need to do is take that first step, use these resources we’ve gathered for you, and start reaching out to local unions, schools, or companies.
 We’re here in your corner cheering for your success!

 Until next time, stay awesome, stay strong, and keep advocating for yourself no matter what!
-I’m Daniella, a former engineer who writes about tech, money, and careers, a current member of the CNET Money Expert Review Board, and original founder of the award-winning blog and podcast for leveling up your money, career, and side hustles, I Like to Dabble and Remote Work Bestie.
+I’m Daniella Flores, a former engineer who writes about tech, money, and careers, and current member of the CNET Money Expert Review Board.
 I’m extremely passionate about workers' rights and financial freedom, so it’s a pleasure to be able to bring you this type of content through the Salary Transparent Street blog (thank you for the opportunity, Hannah!)
 You can also follow me on Linkedin.
 Chat soon!

 If this guide helps you land a higher-paying job, let us know!
 Send us an email ➡️ hello@salarytransparentstreet.com